jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Whatever.
 We can happily cast these types backwards and forwards.
 And for most of us, that's enough.
 We look in the docs, see 'toll free bridged', and happily go on our merry way.

 But.
-Not all of General/CoreFoundation is bridged.
+Not all of CoreFoundation is bridged.
 Not even nearly.
-Which means that, for certain operations, not all of which are obscure, we have to go to General/CoreFoundation to get the job done.
+Which means that, for certain operations, not all of which are obscure, we have to go to CoreFoundation to get the job done.
 And that takes time.
 Lots of it.
 The documentation is obtuse, and you need to do lots of crossreferencing.
 Maybe I'm being harsh here, but that's been my experience.

 So, why isn't all of CF bridged?
 Is Apple just lazy?
 Or is there some other reason?

 To answer those questions we need to understand how bridging actually works.
 And that means looking into Apple's codebase.
-Now, Foundation itself is closed source, but large parts of General/CoreFoundation have been opensourced as part of the Darwin Project.
+Now, Foundation itself is closed source, but large parts of CoreFoundation have been opensourced as part of the Darwin Project.
 Yep, it's all sitting there in Apple's CVS repository, waiting for you to go and look at it.
 On top of that, the Objective-C guts are also there.

 So, how does it all work?